 Thousands of colleges and universities throughout the country provide quality education, and therefore, there is always something for everyone.

 The USA has some of the best Universities in the world: Princeton University, Harvard University, Columbia University, University of California, etc. However, the most important thing for you is the course and fee structure of the degree you aim to pursue.

-Colleges are smaller than universities that generally provide under-graduate degrees.
-Community colleges, also known as junior college has a significant role in the US educational system.
-They have affordable study options of two-year associate degrees after which you can continue studying in universities for an undergraduate degree.
-Universities offer research-based masters, doctoral and post-doctoral degrees.
+Colleges are more minor than universities that generally provide undergraduate degrees.
+Community colleges, also known as a junior college, has a significant role in the US educational system.
+They have affordable study options for two-year associate degrees, after which you can continue studying in universities for an undergraduate degree.
+Universities offer research-based master's, doctoral and post-doctoral degrees.

 Additionally, the US educational system requires you to meet a certain standard of English proficiency.
-Most colleges and universities in the US will require you to have an IELTS score of approximately 6.0 and/or TOEFL score range of 70-90.
-However, it depends on the institution’s own set requirements.
+Most US colleges and universities require an IELTS score of approximately 6.0 and a TOEFL score range of 70-90.
+However, it depends on the institution’s set requirements.